 When care and support in the home is needed, it is often difficult to know where to start, or how the service will be funded.
 You may choose to pay for care services yourself privately, in which case please contact us and we can arrange an initial meeting to discuss your needs.
 One of our advisors will arrange to meet you to discuss your care and support needs, and will be able to offer advice and guidance by spending time with you to discuss the type and level of support that best suits you and make an assessment.

 Once the initial assessment has been completed we will create a personal support plan based on how you would like us to help, ensuring that you receive the services you need, when you want them.
 At this point we will be able to understand more about your requirements and establish what will work best for you and those around you.

-Charges are usually based upon an hourly rate but we can accommodate a wide variety of requirements, from the occasional hour or part of, up to 24 hours a day, seven days a week, 365 days a year.
+Charges vary for the individual, and are usually based upon an hourly rate, but we can accommodate a wide variety of requirements, from the occasional hour or 24 hours a day, seven days a week, 365 days a year.
 We are here to provide support based on your specific needs.

 Alternatively you may be entitled to funding support subject to your financial circumstances.
 For more details contact your local social services who can advise you further.